 Data at Rest Encryption

 Having data encrypted will make it almost impossible for someone to access or steal a hard disk and get access to the original data.
-Your whole notes stored on disk in Inkdrop database will be encrypted with a common key which is a 256-bit AES key generated when you signed up to Inkdrop.
+All your notes stored on disk in the Inkdrop database will be encrypted with a common key which is a 256-bit AES key generated when you sign up to Inkdrop.
 We use this key, along with an initialization vector, to encrypt your data in GCM (Galois/Counter Mode).
 The key is also encrypted while stored on disk, with a 256-bit AES key derived with PBKDF2 from your login password.